Ouspheaktra/menu-builder/README.md

 ### Properties

 There are some properties, but they're not what you should worry about.
-They're almost the same as the Options above.
+Some of them are the options.
+Others are the elements...